- Bow Valley Insider

 “We have seen fewer applications coming through across the board, which has limited the pool of skilled candidates available for our hiring managers to choose from,” the company said.

-“Approximately 34% of our current workforce is on temporary working arrangements,” the company said, adding that those workers support a range of departments across its properties.
+“Approximately 34% of our current workforce is on temporary working arrangements,” the company said, adding those workers support a range of departments across its properties.

 Housing continues to be one of the most significant barriers to hiring and retention, according to employers.